-One of the biggest challenges businesses can face dealing with messy, haphazardly organized data.
-This can become a much more serious issue when you’re looking for important sales information but have to look through dozens of various documents, charts, and spreadsheets.
-A CRM solution will centralize all your data and make it easier for you to find what you need, exactly when you need it.
+One of the biggest challenges businesses can face is dealing with messy, haphazardly organized data.
+This can become a much more serious issue when looking for essential sales information but looking through various documents, charts, and spreadsheets.
+A CRM solution will centralize all your data and make it easier for you to find what you need precisely when you need it.

-Having a CRM solution means you can standardize the workflows of various tasks and assignments.
-When every employee knows how they should proceed with specific tasks and knows how to enter specific data into the system, it allows for less confusion and increased productivity.
-When employees know what to expect from each other and know what to expect from their CRM, their work will go much smoother.
+Having a CRM solution means you can standardize various tasks and assignment workflows.
+When every employee knows how they should proceed with specific tasks and knows how to enter detailed data into the system, it allows for less confusion and increased productivity.
+When employees know what to expect from each other and their CRM, their work will go much smoother.

 Lackluster Customer Service

-It can be challenging to provide quality customer service without service-oriented tools and features.
+Providing quality customer service without service-oriented tools and features can be challenging.
 Luckily, many CRM solutions offer a variety of service functionalities.
 This includes customer ticketing, built-in phone and messaging, conversational bots, customer journey management, and more.
 Many CRMs are developed with specific needs or industries in mind, so it’s easy to find solutions heavily focused on customer service.

 Inaccurate Sales Forecasting

-One of the greatest ways CRM can help your business is by consolidating data gathered from various sources and using that data to predict your future sales.
-CRM can analyze past sales trends and habits, predict achievable sales revenue, and help your business plan for future growth.
+One of the most significant ways CRM can help your business is by consolidating data gathered from various sources and using that data to predict future sales.
+For example, a CRM can analyze past sales trends and habits, predict achievable sales revenue, and help your business plan for future growth.
 This is a vital feature for all businesses at the enterprise level.

 Low Remote Work Productivity

-With cloud-based CRM solutions, it’s much easier for employees to work from home or access important documents while away on business trips.
+With cloud-based CRM solutions, it’s much easier for employees to work from home or access documents while away on business trips.
 They need a laptop and internet access.
-It’s also become increasingly popular for CRM vendors to offer mobile CRM solutions that take advantage of mobile features such as GPS and camera.
-This also means that employees can be productive with a single mobile device instead of bringing a laptop.
+It’s also become increasingly popular for CRM vendors to offer mobile solutions that take advantage of mobile features such as GPS and cameras.
+This also means employees can be productive with a single mobile device instead of bringing a laptop.

 Lacking Social Insights

-As a business, it’s important to be present on and aware of social media.
-If your organization has been struggling to find appropriate tools to monitor the social scene, look no further.
-CRM solutions come with a variety of features dedicated to social media management and marketing.
-You can schedule posts, access analytics, monitor your competitors, and much more.
+As a business, being present on and aware of social media is essential.
+Look no further if your organization has been struggling to find appropriate tools to monitor the social scene.
+CRM solutions come with various features dedicated to social media management and marketing.
+You can schedule posts, access analytics, monitor your competitors, and more.
 Depending on your individual needs, you can find a solution that focuses heavily on social capabilities instead of sales or customer service.

 Bad Customer Communication